Alex Kirilloff Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in MLB with a collective 9.7 strikeouts per nine innings.
+- The Braves pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.83 team ERA ranks eighth across all MLB pitching staffs.
+- The Braves have a 3.81 team ERA that ranks eighth across all league pitching staffs.

-- Braves pitchers combine to allow 87 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- Braves pitchers combine to surrender 87 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

 © 2023 Data Skrive.
 All rights reserved.